CristianLMartinez/basic-api/README.md

 - Maven
 - An IDE (like IntelliJ IDEA or Eclipse)
 - PostgreSQL (or any other relational database - change if you want)
+- Any rest manager like: POSTMAN, INSOMNIA, RESTCLIENT, etc...

+>[!IMPORTANT]
+> Look at the request.json and import it inside your postman or insomnia to test the api

 ### Project Structure